thoas/picfit/README.rst

 - **path** - the foreground image path
 - **color** - the foreground color in Hex (without ``#``), default is transparent
-- **pos** - the destination rectange
+- **pos** - the destination rectangle

-In order to undersand the Flat operation, please read the following `docs <https://github.com/thoas/picfit/blob/superpose-images/docs/flat.md>`_.
+In order to understand the Flat operation, please read the following `docs <https://github.com/thoas/picfit/blob/superpose-images/docs/flat.md>`_.

 Methods
 =======